bootcmatch/BootCMatch/README.md

   * Flexible Conjugate Gradients preconditioned with AMG
 3. A set of test programs.

 The AMG hierarchies are built by using a weighted graph matching approach.
-We support three different maximum weight matching algorithms:
+We support four different maximum weight matching algorithms:
-1. An half-approximate algorithm (Preis, 1999);
+1. The half-approximate algorithm (Preis, 1999);
 2. The approximate auction algorithm from [SPRAL] (http://www.numerical.rl.ac.uk/spral/);
-3. The optimal matching from [HSL_MC64] (http://www.hsl.rl.ac.uk/catalogue/hsl_mc64.html)
+3. The optimal matching from [HSL_MC64] (http://www.hsl.rl.ac.uk/catalogue/hsl_mc64.html);
+4. The half-approximate Suitor algorithm (Manne, Halappanavar, 2014);

 In the application of the AMG hierarchy (either as a solver or as a preconditioner) we provide a simple factorization, but we recommend to use our interface to [SuperLU] (http://crd-legacy.lbl.gov/~xiaoye/SuperLU/) for best performance.
 To see the software in action we provide three test programs: